liesen/libspotify-node/doc/api.md

 ## spotify.Session(configuration)

 Represents a session.
-Can be compared with a regular logged in (running) Spotify desktop client.
+You can think of a "session" as a logged in and running Spotify client.

     var session = new spotify.Session({
       applicationKey: appkey,    // [required] array of ints